Generic Name: anagrelide (an-AG-re-lide)

 - Tell your doctor or dentist that you are using anagrelide before you have any medical or dental care, emergency care, or surgery.

-- You may need to have an ECG checked while taking this drug.
+- You will need to have your heart checked (eg, an electrocardiogram [ECG]) before starting anagrelide.
 Discuss any questions or concerns with your doctor.

-- Lab tests, including liver function, kidney function, blood pressure, and complete blood cell counts, may be performed while you use anagrelide.
+- Lab tests may be performed while you use anagrelide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Anagrelide may cause harm to the fetus.
-Avoid becoming pregnant while taking anagrelide.
-If you think you may be pregnant, contact your doctor right away.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using anagrelide while you are pregnant.
 It is not known if anagrelide is found in breast milk.
 Do not breast-feed while taking anagrelide.

 Possible side effects of anagrelide: